A fetus goes through many stages of development. One of the milestones is when the heart begins to beat.

 A healthcare professional may not be able to find the fetal heartbeat during a scan due to:

 - the scan taking place too early in the pregnancy

 - the pregnant person having a

 - an ectopic pregnancy

-If the doctor is concerned, they may schedule a fetal echocardiogram.
-This involves
+If the doctor or midwife is concerned, they may ask for a scan by an ultrasound expert.

 The heart of an embryo starts beating at about week 5 of pregnancy.
-It may be possible to detect, at this point, using vaginal ultrasound.
+It may be possible to detect the heartbeat at this point using vaginal ultrasound.

-Throughout the pregnancy and delivery, healthcare providers monitor the heartbeat of the fetus.
+Throughout the pregnancy and delivery, healthcare professionals monitor the heartbeat of the fetus.

-Anyone who has concerns about the fetal heartbeat should contact a doctor.
+If a pregnant person has concerns about the fetal heartbeat, they should contact a doctor or midwife.